 Vitamin K has several important functions.
-For example, it's needed for blood clotting, which means it helps wounds to heal properly.
-There's some evidence that vitamin K is also needed to help keep bones healthy.
+For example, it's needed for blood clotting, helping wounds to heal properly, and to keep bones healthy.

 - Terranova Vitamin K2 100µg Complex Vegicaps 50Special Price £15.96 Regular Price £19.95